Frequently Asked Questions

 For current hiring needs, you can check with your Human Resources (HR) department and look at job listings.
 For longer-term employment trends, call 1-888-872-4606 to make an appointment with an Education Fund Career Counselor.

-Upgrade programs are offered when we have a strong assurance from employers that there will be jobs available at the end of the training program, and when funding is available.
-If there is a program that you are particularly interested in, call 1-888-872-4606 and ask to be put on the Upgrade Interest list.
+Advancement programs are offered when we have a strong assurance from employers that there will be jobs available at the end of the training program, and when funding is available.
+If there is a program that you are particularly interested in, call 1-888-872-4606 and ask to be put on the Advancement Interest list.

 No, this benefit is only for people who currently meet our eligibility requirements described above.